Frequently asked questions about starting and running an LLC, or limited liability company.

 Your LLC's name may not contain a word or phrase which indicates or implies that it is organized for a purpose not contained in its articles of organization.

-An Alabama LLC is created by filing a Certificate of Formation.
-Unlike most other states, the certificate is not filed with the Secretary of State.
-Instead, you must file it by postal mail with the Office of the Judge of Probate in the county where the LLC’s initial registered office is located.
+You can create an Alabama LLC by filing a Certificate of Formation with the Office of the Judge of Probate in the county where the LLC's initial registered office is located.
 The Probate Court files the form and provides you with a stamped copy.
-The court then transmits the certificate to the secretary of state along with your fee.
+The court then sends the certificate to the secretary of state along with your fee.
 A list of the names and addresses of the probate judges for every Alabama county can be found at the Alabama Secretary of State website.

-A copy of the Name Reservation certificate from the Secretary of State must be attached.
+You must attach a copy of the Name Reservation certificate from the Secretary of State.